 In most modern radio telescopes, a digital computer drives the telescope on simpler tilt and turn axes .
 This is how we can fully-steer 17 millions pounds of the GBT all across the sky.

-In early radio telescopes, we had to tune into single, specific frequencies to watch for signs of molecules.
+In early radio telescopes, we had to tune into single, specific frequencies to watch for signals molecules of gas in space.
 Modern radio telescopes observe a large number of frequencies all at once, with computers dividing the frequency band into as many as several thousand separate channels that may range over tens to hundreds of megahertz.
-This innovation has changed radio telescopes from black and white cameras to full color.
+This innovation has changed radio telescopes from the equivalent of black and white cameras to full color.

 In order to detect the faintest signals, the telescope remains staring at its radio source for hours, similar to keeping the shutter of a camera open.
 Our computer software keeps adding the waves together repeatedly to increase the signals from astronomical phenomena, and let the random noise signals coming from the receiver and the Earth’s atmosphere average out over time.